SUMMER ACADEMIES

 Our six weeks of summer academies programs are subdivided into three two-week sessions for children completing kindergarten through eighth grade.
 The two-week timeframe is purposefully designed to give students the time necessary to dig deeply into subjects of interest.

 Students do not have to be in their schools’ gifted program to participate.
-However, there is an application process, and we look at standardized test scores (or a recent report card) as well as a teacher recommendation.
+However, there is an application process, and we look at standardized test scores (or a recent report card) as well as a teacher recommendation before finalizing a camper’s acceptance.
+(Link for child’s teacher: tinyurl.com/GRCSTL)

 Summer Academies Days/Times: